finn-no/tech.finn.no/_posts/2016-01-20-why-try-java-8-functional-programming.markdown

 <figure>
   <img src="/images/2016-01-20-why-try-java-8-functional-programming/thumbnail.png" alt="lambdas dislike checked exceptions" />
   <figcaption>Why won't this compile?
-(And whyyy does riskyTask throw a PrinterException?!)</figcaption>
+(And why does riskyTask throw a PrinterException?!)</figcaption>
 </figure>

 One does not have to use lambdas in Java 8 long before running into the obstacle of checked Exceptions.
 Because the PrinterException is checked, the compiler forces us to deal with it, even within a lambda: